Superbition/Celestte-Docs/docs/using_polyel/session.md

 ## Session Garbage Collection

 Polyel automatically runs a session garbage collection process every 30 minutes to remove old sessions, this happens asynchronously and does not affect server performance with requests, the process runs in the background in a non-blocking manner.
 You can set the session lifetime in the config at `/config/session.php`.

+## Flush all session data

+If you need to delete all active sessions based on the selected session driver set within the session configuration file, you may run `php polyel flush:sessions`.
+This will delete all sessions using the selected driver.